mzfr/mzfr.github.io/_posts/2019-07-02-Vulnhub-Jigsaw.md

 flag1{3034cc2927b59e0b20696241f14d573e}
 You completed your first test.
 Now knock these numbers to find what you seek.
 5500 6600 7700
 ```
-:tada: We have the first flag.
+🎉 We have the first flag.

 ***